 Acceptance Notification Phase:

 Accepted IDEP students must meet and maintain all educational, financial and immigration commitments before matriculation to UT Health San Antonio School of Dentistry.

 At the time of acceptance, a non-refundable $5,000 (subject to change) placement holder fee payment is required.
 This payment must be received along with the signed Statement of Intent by the deadline reply date to maintain acceptance.

 You will then begin the process to become a registered student in our Advanced placement program with official enrollment.

 Please note that the IDEP interview and skills assessment sessions are an ongoing and continuous process from August through November in the year prior to admission, with official letters of acceptance mailed periodically.
 If an individual accepted for the program withdraws, then interviewed applicants identified as alternates will be notified by telephone of the opening and sent an official letter of acceptance.

 Texas Residency Classification and Immigration:

-The determination of residency classification for admission and tuition purposes is governed by statutes enacted by the Texas Legislature and rules and regulations promulgated by the Texas Higher Education Coordinating Board.
+The determination of Texas residency classification for admission and tuition purposes is governed by statutes enacted by the Texas Legislature and rules and regulations promulgated by the Texas Higher Education Coordinating Board.
 IDEP applicants will be required to answer questions to determine Texas residency.

 The completed application and all supporting documents must be received by the IDEP office before this date or postmarked no later than this date.

 Incomplete applications will be kept on file, but they will not be considered for the class starting in 2023.

 A confirmation email will be sent to the applicant once their application is completed.
 Please note that information regarding the status of an applicant or an application cannot be released over the phone.

 IDEP Office: 210-567-1411